apache/streams-master/src/site/markdown/website.md

     mvn clean generate-sources package -Dmaven.test.skip.exec=true site:site site:stage

+Double-check the logs and determine where exactly the staged site is located on your local drive.

-At this point you can open target/staging/index.html and do a sanity check on the site you intend to publish.
+At this point you can open target/staging/index.html (or wherever) and do a basic sanity check on the site you intend to publish.

 Finally, publish the site.

-    mvn scm-publish:publish-scm -Dscmpublish.pubScmUrl=scm:svn:https://svn.apache.org/repos/asf/incubator/streams/site/trunk/content/site/${project.version}/${project.artifactId}
+    mvn scm-publish:publish-scm

-You may need to provide -Dscmpublish.content= depending where the staging site directory winds up under target/
+You may need to provide -Dscmpublish.content=<> depending exactly where the staging site directory winds up.

 Note the revision number checked in at the bottom of the maven logs.